azulverdosa/animonocles_product_page/README.md

 ---

-This project was to simulate building a single page website that was a product page for a business.
+This project was to build a single page website that was a product page for a business.
 I created the business and added a few product features to the website to enhance the viewer experience.
 This project was part of the [Free Code Camp](https://www.freecodecamp.org/) coding basics courses and was the first project I ever built.
 She's simple, but I got my feet wet and I'm proud of her.

 ## Technologies Used